General Terms and Conditions

-6. In individual substantiated cases, e.g. customer payment arrears or extension of the scope of the contract, the Hotel is entitled, even after the contract has been agreed, to demand an advance payment or a security deposit in terms of paragraph 5 above, or to increase the contractually agreed advance payment and/or security deposit up to the full payment amount due.
+6. In substantiated cases, e.g. customer payment arrears or extension of the scope of the contract, the Hotel is entitled, even after the contract has been agreed, to demand an advance payment or a security deposit in terms of paragraph 5 above, or to increase the contractually agreed advance payment and/or security deposit up to the full payment amount due.

 IV.
 Withdrawal of the customer (counter-order or cancellation) / failure to make use of the Hotel’s services (no show)

 3. If a right of withdrawal has not been agreed or has already expired, then no statutory right of withdrawal or cancellation shall be deemed to apply, and should the Hotel not agree to cancellation of the agreement, then the Hotel retains the right to claim the agreed payment even if the services have not been utilised.
 The Hotel is obliged to balance against its claim income from other rental made of the rooms and from expenses saved.
-If the rooms are not otherwise let, the Hotel is entitled to apply a flat rate reduction for expenditure saved.
+If the rooms cannot be otherwise let, the Hotel is entitled to apply a flat rate reduction for expenditure saved.
 In such cases the customer is obligated to pay at least 90% of the contractually agreed price for overnight stays, with or without breakfast, and for package arrangements involving outside services, 70% for overnight stays with half board, and 60% for full board arrangements.
 The customer is entitled to provide evidence that such claims have not arisen or are unjustifiably high.

 4. Insofar as the Hotel calculates its actual losses, the maximum amount of compensation shall equal the contractually agreed price of the services to be supplied by the Hotel less the value of the expenditure saved by the Hotel together with the amount that the Hotel acquires through the alternative use of the Hotel’s services.